School Year

 Action Steps to implement evidence-based strategy:

-Provide professional develop regarding "Organizing students to interact with content" during Pre-service week.
+Provide professional develop regarding "Using Formative Assessment to Track Progress" during Pre-service week.

 Person Responsible: